-There is a vaccine that can be given to day old chicks, and you can get it from your local veterinarian.
+There is a vaccine that can be given to day-old chicks, and you can get it from your local veterinarian.
 Most hatcheries vaccinate chicks.

 Respiratory disease – Chickens have an especially feeble respiratory system.
-However, keeping their coop clean, can greatly increase the air they breath at nighttime.
+However, keeping their coop clean, can greatly increase the air they breathe at nighttime.
 Respiratory issues include: coughing, sneezing, and discharge from eyes or nose.

 Fowl Pox – Yet another viral infection.
-In this case, the disease comes from biting insects, and sometimes spreads through a scratch or other wound.
+In this case, the disease comes from biting insects and sometimes spreads through a scratch or other wound.
 Generally, scabs form on the comb and wattles.
 Furthermore, a worse version of this infection creates scabs in the mouth and throat.

-Conversely, most cases of Fowl Pox, will improve without being treated.
+Conversely, most cases of Fowl Pox will improve without being treated.
 However, you can get a vaccine for your chickens, but it must be done every few years.
 If a chicken survives the infection, some say it will be immune for life.

 In conclusion, many of us don’t see chickens that live much more than a few years.
 However, they can live for about 8 years if their life is not interrupted by disease or predators.